seedwing-io/seedwing-policy/README.md

 Building seedwing-policy requires `nodejs` and `yarnpkg`.
 You can follow installation instructions [here](https://developer.fedoraproject.org/tech/languages/nodejs/nodejs.html) or run the commands appropriate for your development environment.

 `trunk` can be installed by executing `cargo install trunk`.
 It additionally requires `wasm-bindgen` and `dart-sass`, but will automatically install those tools if they are missing.
 Also see: https://trunkrs.dev/#install

+For more information on the frontend, see: [seedwing-policy-frontend/](seedwing-policy-frontend/).

 ### Fedora